houdinipapi/CRUD-API/README.md

 # CRUD-API
-This is a CRUD API build using Node JS and Express.
+This is a CRUD API built using Node JS and Express.